-Now is the perfect time to renew your New Year’s goals.
+Now is the perfect time to renew your New Year’s Resolution.
 How are your resolutions coming?
 I know how it is.
 We start the year invigorated and resolved.
 This is the year.
 The year we will lose weight, the year we will eat healthier, the year we will be a more mindful and present parent.
 And yet, before January is over, we have fallen short of our intentions so many times that we give up in discouragement.

 Recent studies have shown that the more we take the time to reflect on our goals and write them down, the more likely we are to accomplish them.

 It dawned on me recently that we are just about half way through the year, the perfect time for a little reflection.
 It’s a time to regroup and refocus on my dreams and goals.
 Even if you’ve fallen off track, there are still six glorious months ahead of us.
 More than one hundred and eighty clean slates left.